devprakashdp2021/Ticket-Ghar/README.md

 + [Himanshu Kumar](https://github.com/agarwalhimanshugaya)
 ## Setup
 1. Clone the project in your system and head to the directory where you saved the project.
-2. Install "node modules" in root as well as client directory by running "npm install" in the corresponding location path.
+2. Install "node modules" in server as well as client directory by running "npm install" in the corresponding location path.
-3. Add your mongo_uri, jwt_secret and stripe_key token in an .env file in root directory.
+3. Add your mongo_uri, jwt_secret, stripe_key, adminUsername, adminPassword token in an .env file in root directory.
 4. start the server by running "nodemon server" commmand in server directory.
 5. start the client side by running "npm start" command in client directory.